MesfinD/hpc-bash/_episodes/12-scheduler.md

 Sometimes, you will need a lot of resource for interactive use.
 Perhaps it's the first time running an analysis or we are attempting to debug something that went wrong with a previous job.
-Fortunately, TORQUE makes it easy to start an interactive job with `qrun`:
+Fortunately, Slurm makes it easy to start an interactive job with `srun`:

 ```
 srun --x11 --pty bash